mirzaghaderi/rtpcr/README.md

 # Mean of technical replicates
-Calculating the mean of technical replicates and getting an output table appropriate for subsequent ANOVA analysis can be done using `meanTech` function.
-For this, the input data set should follow column arrangement of the following example data.
-Grouping columns needs to be specified under the `groups` argument of the `meanTech` function.
+Calculating the mean of technical replicates and getting an output table appropriate for subsequent ANOVA analysis can be done using the `meanTech` function.
+For this, the input data set should follow the column arrangement of the following example data.
+Grouping columns need to be specified under the `groups` argument of the `meanTech` function.

 ```r